vegaf1/SatelliteNavigation.jl/README.md

 ## Examples

-Setting up the problem (orbital parameters and constellation design) for each tracking method is shown in the jupyter notebooks in the exammples folder.
+Setting up the problem (orbital parameters and constellation design) for each tracking method is shown in the jupyter notebooks in the examples folder.